 Why Nema?At JoJo, we want to work directly with the end beneficiaries of our charity.
 We need to know that 100% of our donations go to the end cause.

-JoJo takes care of the UK admin, accounts and much of the fundraising as well as covering most of the charity overheads.
-On the ground, our office and local team are based at the gorgeous but very remote Guludo Eco Lodge.
+JoJo takes care of the UK admin, accounts and much of the fundraising, as well as covering most of the charity overheads.
+On the ground, our office and local team are based in the gorgeous but very remote Guludo Eco Lodge.

 We work with 16 communities who have almost no other NGO help and a local GDP of under $50 per annum.
 The 24,000 strong local populations suffered 20 years of war which robbed the country of its infrastructure.
 They are proud, happy people who don’t ask, want to work and stay local.
 They love their land – they just need a little help.

 We think education is the best way out of poverty and are working hard to change the fact that only 20% of children will finish elementary school this year. *

 *Statistics are from the Cabo Delgado region of Northern Mozambique and relate to UNICEF reports and other local surveys.
 We’re hoping they improve all the time and may be slightly out of date.